abilandz/Advanced/regex.md

 * PCRE syntax for regular expressions are supported in: **perl** (obviously), **grep -P**

-In what follows next, we enlist all metacharacters which appear in globbing, BRE and ERE.
+In what follows next, we enlist and briefly discuss all metacharacters which appear in globbing, BRE and ERE.

 ### 2. Metacharacters <a name="metacharacters"></a>